Donating or Accepting Non-Monetary Donations

-To make an in-kind (a.k.a. non-cash) contribution, please contact the initiative about your intentions.
-You and the initiative should work together to facilitate the contribution.
+To make an in-kind (a.k.a. non-cash) contribution, please contact the Collective about your intentions.
+You and the Collective should work together to facilitate the contribution.

-Once the contribution has been made, and the contributed items are in the initiative’s possession, the initiative should notify Open Collective Foundation staff.
+Once the contribution has been made, and the contributed items are in the Collective’s possession, the Collective should notify Open Collective Foundation staff.
 So that we can report accurately on the contribution, please send the following information to [email protected]:

 Please be aware that the value of a contributor’s time or services is unfortunately not tax-deductible in the eyes of the IRS.
-However valuable, pro-bono or volunteer services, professional or not, are typically not tax-deductible charitable contributions.
+However valuable, pro-bono or volunteer services, professional or not, and discounted services, are typically not tax-deductible charitable contributions.

 For a contribution to be tax-deductible, there needs to be a transfer of ownership.
 Open Collective Foundation can only provide tax receipts for tax-deductible contributions.

 A couple of examples:

 - Allowing someone to rent an item or space for free or at a discount would not qualify as a tax-deductible contribution, since it is a service given free of charge, but itself not a financial contribution

 - Giving an organization a gift card for services can count as a charitable contribution, since the actual gift card, itself, is then held by the organization